 - Life After Stroke - rehabilitation for stroke survivors

 - Breathing Green Air - in association with the British Lung Foundation, for those with breathing difficulties.
-First programme completed in 2017, will run again in 2018
+First programme completed in 2017, ran again in 2018

 - Purley Hall - a new off-site project near Reading.
 We are actively looking for new clients to come on board